Tizzz-555/100-days-of-code/log.md

 ### Day 25: November 28, Tuesday

-**Today's Progress**: Worked another hour and a half but made little to no progress... 🥹
+🔸 Worked another hour and a half but made little to no progress... 🥹

-**Thoughts**: Days like this happen, tomorrow will be better! 🦾
+🔸 Days like this happen, tomorrow will be better! 🦾

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/a012c63af9cf400c2bd62a5156cc0f12be50a1e2)